A Houseboat Safety Guide, to make Safe House Boats!

 Whether you're looking at a bow thruster for better handling, a GPS for improved electronic navigation, or Wireless Internet to access your office and emails, there's something new and exciting for everyone.

-We create and send our HB Magazine to help our reader's and member's, to stay connected with the important events and happenings of the houseboating world.
+to stay connected with the important events and happenings of the houseboating world.
 Think of it as your free personal monthly magazine, prepared for Houseboaters, by Houseboaters !